HeyingGithub/Baseline-project-for-MEGC2020_spotting/README.md

 The project is the baseline method implementation for the Third Micro-Expression Grand Challenge (MEGC2020): New Learning Methods for Spotting and Recognition - spotting part (workshop og FG2020 ).

-Baseline paper on arXiv will be availble soon and we will share the link on this page.
+Baseline paper on arXiv will be available soon and we will share the link on this page.
 Please cite the paper when it is online.

 ## Method